isgas/RestJava/README.md

 # RestJava
-Example of basic REST api with java.Only the GET and POST data
+Example of basic REST api with java.Only GET and POST data